04. Controlling simple devices

 5. Automation: Reading Data

 Now, let’s read some data and let an LED blink for each piece of data that was received!
-We assume you have a switch placed on one Ardino pin, and an LED on another for testing purposes.
+We assume you have a switch placed on one Arduino pin, and an LED on another for testing purposes.

 The code we need for this looks very similar to our previous one: